Jerry-spec-code/Equity-Analyzer/README.md

 ### Flask Server Setup

-Perform the following steps from the root directory
+Perform the following steps from the root directory (you may need to install "make")

 ```sh
 cd ./server